Aliases for RPA1 Gene

-RPA1 (Replication Protein A1, 70kDa) is a Protein Coding gene.
-Diseases associated with RPA1 include xeroderma pigmentosum, group a and atrophic rhinitis.
-Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.
+RPA1 (Replication Protein A1) is a Protein Coding gene.
+Diseases associated with RPA1 include werner syndrome and xeroderma pigmentosum, group a.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include nucleic acid binding and single-stranded DNA binding.

 UniProtKB/Swiss-Prot for RPA1 Gene